 While your tax software in basic mode can point out the obvious deductions like mortgage interest, there are other business expenses and sneakier deductions that can lower your taxable income.

-So sign up for a software upgrade to get every credit and deduction on your tax bill, or hire a CPA to ensure you get everything before you file.
-For you reference, we picked 6 of the sneakier deductions that can often go unclaimed by professionals new to the rental real estate sphere.
+So, sign up for a software upgrade to get every credit and deduction on your tax bill, or hire a CPA to ensure you get everything before you file.
+For your reference, we picked 6 of the sneakier deductions that can often go unclaimed by professionals new to the rental real estate sphere.

 1. Self-Employment Tax Deduction

 If you are self-employed as a sole proprietor, LLC, or any other entity that receives real estate income, you may be eligible for a self-employment tax deduction.
 This can provide real estate investors considerable relief from taxes.
 With this deduction, you can claim half of what’s paid in self-employment tax as an income tax deduction.
 For example, a $2,000 of self-employment taxes = a $1,000 reduction in taxable income.

 - Note: You can also get more self-employed deals when you deduct home office expenses and other business costs.
 Expenditures like travel expenses, payroll for other employees, utilities, and more can be written off for an office exclusively used for your business.

 2. Cost Segregation on Rental Property